Family Medicine - Mental Health Lab

 - Come prepared with a few 'teaching points' (i.e. things that you learned while preparing for the case that you think might be helpful for your resident colleagues to know)

-DIDACTIC FAMILY MEDICINE MENTAL HEALTH CURRICULUM & RESOURCES
+DIDACTIC FAMILY MEDICINE MENTAL HEALTH CURRICULUM & RESOURCES (NEW)

 Treating Psychosis & Mood Disorders

 Medically unexplained symptoms, adverse childhood experiences, and trauma informed care